tasmaniski/laminas-params-helper/README.md

-#ZF2 Params Helper
+#Zend Framework Params Helper

-View Helper will read params from $_GET, $_POST and Routes in ZF2
+View Helper will read params from $_GET, $_POST and Routes in ZF

+New version is here!
+Current version support Zend Framework 3

 ##Install